Tag: Trump

 The two leaders had “a very friendly conversation” in which they talked about the North Korea threat, according to the White House’s readout of the call.
 The two men, who have drawn comparisons for their tough rhetoric, also discussed the Philippine government’s fight against drugs.

 What remained unmentioned, however, are the extrajudicial killings of suspected drug dealers and users as part of the government’s drug war.
 Thousands have been killed by police and vigilantes since Duterte took office and vowed to eradicate his country’s massive drug problem.
-The rising death toll has drawn criticisms from international human rights groups, at least one of … Read the rest
+The rising death toll has drawn criticisms from international human rights groups, at least one of which, the Human Rights Watch, has made the case for a criminal investigation of the Duterte administration.

 A glimpse of hell.